Top 10 Reasons To Visit Edinburgh

 Edinburgh is perhaps best recognised for the world-famous Edinburgh Fringe Festival.
 Taking place once again in August this year, it’s the biggest art festival around.
 There is something for everyone with comedy, plays and spoken word acts.

 However, that is not the only festival held in the city.
 For keen readers, the Edinburgh International Book Festival occurs that same month.
-It is the largest event in acknowledgement of writing and features a 1000 writers with hundreds of events such as cultural discussions and political debates.
+It is the largest event in acknowledgement of writing, and features hundreds of events such as cultural discussions and political debates.

 Also in August is the Edinburgh International Film Festival which features the best of cinema.
 Having started in 1947, it’s the world’s longest running film festival that continues to run.
 Keep an eye on edinburghfestivalcity.com for updates.

-Princes Street Gardens is one of the more accessible choices considering it is right next to Princes Street, perfect to lounge around in after a quick bite to eat.
+Princes Street Gardens is one of the more accessible choices considering it is right next to Edinburgh’s main shopping street, Princes Street.
+It’s perfect to lounge around in after a quick bite to eat.
 It provides great views of the Old Town and is a lovely spot to enjoy the summer weather.

 The Royal Botanic Garden gives visitors respite from the bustling city centre and houses over 3 million plant species.
 It is the oldest botanic garden in Scotland.
 Starting out as a conservation project in 1670, it is now a major tourist attraction.